BenSchZA/molecule-catalyst/Blockchain/README.md

 2. Compile the contracts by running `yarn build`
 3. Then, in a separate terminal tab, start the Ganache local blockchain with `yarn start`
 4. To run the tests, execute `yarn test`

+# Smart Contracts

+Below is the details of the Molecule smart contract ecosystem.

 # Outline Of Architecture